 Three weeks later, he fulfilled that dream.
 Overcome with emotion on hearing of her son’s achievement, Jane (nee Claudine) passed out in the kitchen while making eggs Benedict and hit her head on a protruding antelope.

-After being tended in hospital for twelve years, with Jamie at her bedside 24 hours a day, Jane finally recovered consciousness.
-Startled by her unfamiliar surroundings, her first words to her loving son were “Are Band Aid still Number One?”
+After being tended in hospital for twelve long years, with Jamie at her bedside 24 hours a day, Jane finally recovered consciousness.
+Startled by unfamiliar surroundings, the first words to her loving son were “Are Band Aid still Number One?”
 Tragically, she never found out.
-Jamie was busy dashing to the toilet to relieve twelve years of discomfort, and by the time he returned to Jane’s bedside, the hospital had been closed down.
+Jamie was busy dashing to the toilet to relieve twelve years of bladder discomfort, and by the time he returned to Jane’s bedside, the hospital had been closed down.

 The rest, as they say, is history…